ericyd/gdrive-copy/howto_for_non-developers.md

 This app uses Webpack and Gulp to build and bundle the app.
 There are a few ways you can run it.

-1. `npm run build`: Run this to compile production ready files that can be updloaded to a Google Apps Script project.
+1. `npm run build:prod`: Run this to compile production ready files that can be updloaded to a Google Apps Script project.
 The output files will be placed in the `dist` directory
-2. `npm run test-site`: Run this to compile development files that can be opened from your local computer.
+2. `npm run build:dev`: Run this to compile development files that can be opened from your local computer.
 This is useful for testing interface updates without having to upload the entire file to Google Apps Script.
 If using this option, you'll want to open the file `/dist/index.html` in your web browser after compiling.

-Alternatively, you can run `gulp watch` to compile updates whenever changes are made.

 ## Step 6: Upload code